culture

 After dinner, many families attend Midnight Mass, known as La Misa del Gallo (the Mass of the Rooster).

 Legend says a rooster crowed the night Jesus was born, hence the name.
-Even if you're not religious, attending midnight mass in a Spanish cathedral is a beautiful cultural experience.
+Even if you're not religious, attending midnight mass in a Spanish cathedral is a memorable cultural experience.

 No Spanish Christmas is complete without the holy trinity of Christmas sweets: turrón, polvorones, and mazapán.